hashobject/lein-sitemap/README.md

 # lein-sitemap

-A leiningen plugin to update sitemaps in Google Webmaster Tools.
+A leiningen plugin to resubmit sitemaps in Google Webmaster Tools.

+See Google [documentaion](http://support.google.com/webmasters/bin/answer.py?hl=en&answer=183669) about resubmitting sitemaps.

 ## Usage

 FIXME: Use this for user-level plugins:

-Put `[lein-sitemap "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your `:user` profile, or if you are on Leiningen 1.x do `lein plugin install lein-sitemap 0.1.0-SNAPSHOT`.
+Put `[lein-sitemap "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your `:user` profile.

 FIXME: Use this for project-level plugins: